mpkuse/edge_alignment/standalone/README.md

 ## How long it takes to run per image pair ?
-Roughly speaking, with my inefficient ceres implementation takes ~60ms with 1500 residue terms.
+Roughly speaking, with my inefficient ceres implementation takes ~60ms with 1500 residue terms of a 640x480 image and ~30 iterations.
 There definately is a lot of potential to improve its performance.
 Contributions welcome!

 Here is my solver summary: